 1a.
-District Strategic Plan: The district's identity (its vision, mission, values, beliefs and goals) is derived from the is derived from the processes used to establish these attributes, and the ways they are embodied in the li fe of the community.
-1 -Emerging 2- Developing 3-Proficient 4-Accomplished The candidate's The candidate's The candidate's The candidate's artifact artifact artifact artifact demonstrates demonstrates they worked demonstrates demonstrates they they worked collaboratively with awareness of worked in isolation collaboratively with principals and district level the need to: to: principals and district leaders to: Understand the attributes, characteristics, and importance of district vision, mission, and □ Develop and communicate a personal vision of a 21st Century school district. □ Understand the lines of level leaders to: Create a working relationship with the local board of education that results in a shared vision for the ☐ Facilitate the development and implementation of a district strategic plan, aligned to the district's mission, local priorities and to the mission and strategic goals; and can apply this understanding to the analysis and critique of existing district plans. communication necessary to inform relevant stakeholders of the strategic planning process and to help them understand their roles in its development and implementation. district of the changing world in the 21st Century (1a1).
+District Strategic Plan: The district's identity (its vision, mission, values, beliefs and goals) is derived from the processes used to establish these attributes, and the ways they are embodied in the life of the community.

+1 -Emerging 2- Developing 3-Proficient 4-Accomplished The candidate's artifact demonstrates awareness of the need to: The candidate's artifact demonstrates they worked in isolation to: The candidate's artifact demonstrates they worked collaboratively with principals and district The candidate's artifact demonstrates they worked collaboratively with principals and district level leaders to: Understand the attributes, characteristics, and importance of district vision, mission, and Develop and communicate a personal vision of a 21st Century school district.
+Understand the lines of level leaders to: Create a working relationship with the local board of education that results in a shared vision for the Facilitate the development and implementation of a district strategic plan, aligned to the district's mission, local priorities and to the mission and strategic goals; and can apply this understanding to the analysis and critique of existing district plans. communication necessary to inform relevant stakeholders of the strategic planning process and to help them understand their roles in its development and implementation. district of the changing world in the 21st Century (1a1).
 Convene a core group of district leaders to engage in a strategic and comprehensive district planning process focused on student learning and targeting short-term goals and objectives (1a2).
 Effectively communicate the strategic and comprehensive district planning process to principals and other stakeholders (1a3).
 Effectively articulate the core concepts and beliefs that define the district's value frameworks (1a4). goals of the North Carolina State Board of Education.
 Participate in consistent, sustained, and open communication about how school policies and practices relate to the district's mission and vision.
 Create processes and procedures for developing, implementing, and maintaining the district's strategic plan that: Ensure the periodic review and update of the district's vision, mission, and strategic goals.
 Drive decisions and reflect the culture of the district.
 Establish clear priorities among the district's instructional goals and objectives.
-Ensure that organizational processes and routines are consistent with stated beliefs, values, and vision. -- -- --- --
+Ensure that organizational processes and routines are consistent with stated beliefs, values, and vision. --- -- -- --

 1b.
-Leading Change: The superintendent articulates a vision and implementation strategies for improvements and changes which result in improved achievement for all students.
-3-Proficient The candidate's artifact demonstrates awareness of the need to: □ Clearly articulate the skills and experiences students will need to live and work in the 21st Century. □ Identify potential school and district changes for improving student learning. □ Understand the fundamentals and value of program improved achievement for evaluation. skills (1b1).
-Use the results of evaluation to adapt existing processes and to develop and implement new processes for ensuring student learning (1b2).
-Develop effective working relationships with members of the local school board, both as individuals and as a group (1b3). ineffective or inefficient.
+Leading Change: The superintendent articulates a vision and implementation strategies for improvements and changes which result in improved achievement for all students. • improved achievement from 3-Proficient The candidate's artifact demonstrates they worked collaboratively with principals and district level leaders to: □ Systematically review and when appropriate challenge guiding assumptions, strategies and processes and implement change focused on improving student learning of 21 st Century knowledge and skills (1b1). artifact demonstrates they worked collaboratively with principals and district level leaders to: □ Increase student learning of 21 st Century knowledge and skills as a result of routine and systematic evaluation. □ Use evaluation results to identify and eliminate programs and initiatives that are ineffective or □ Use the results of evaluation to adapt existing processes and to develop and implement new processes for ensuring student learning (1b2). inefficient.
+Develop effective working relationships with members of the local school board, both as individuals and as a group (1b3).